sipeed/TangMega-138KPro-example/ddr_test/readme.md

 ...(The following is omitted)

 ```
-Note: The retail version of DDR3 models are:**H5TQ4G63EFR-RDC** x2.
+⚠️ Note: The retail version of DDR3 models are: **H5TQ4G63EFR-RDC** x2.

 ## Getting start
 Please confirm that you have the following conditions: